Industry Literature - September 7, 2017

-Are you one of the many millions whose organizations rely on global navigation satellite systems, or GNSSs, and other highly accurate sources of timing and synchronization?
+Are you one of the many millions whose organization relies on global navigation satellite systems, or GNSS, and other highly accurate sources of timing and synchronization?
 You may not know it, but floating up in the stratosphere doesn't protect satellites from all threats.

 Even high-flying orbital hardware is vulnerable to unique hazards.
 It's worth understanding what you're up against if you want to engage in effective GPS threat mitigation.